chalamka/battle-notifier/README.md

 # rddt-slack

-Script to send World of Tanks battle notifications to (RDDT) slack
+Process that sends notifications to Slack when World of Tanks Clan Battles are discovered

-For CW battles, using python 3+:

-`python reddit_slack.py cw_notification`

-For SH battles, use:

-`python reddit_slack.py sh_notification`
+To run use `python reddit_slack.py`